akash-yadavo/Delta-Demo/README.md

 # Delta-Demo
-This Is  Git GitHub class
+This Is  Git GitHub class.